sal55/langs/MCompilers.md

 There is also a crude peephole optimiser.
 This makes almost no difference to performance (modern CPUs are good at dealing with extraneous code), but it does make programs smaller.

+### Inline Assembly

+This has been a feature of the M language from the start.
+It's one reason why lack of optimisation was not a problem: bottlenecks were dealt with by using assembly code.

+But it added some challenges when a compiler did not itself generate ASM source code, and most of mine didn't.
+It meant part of an assembler had to be included.
+Also, when generating IL, my IL could not represent ASM code sequences.
+This was one problem in getting an independent PCL language to work.
+So using inline ASM could only be done when PCL was an integral part of the compiler.

 ### Intermediate Languages

 Most code-generation has been ad-hoc, yet performance hasn't been terrible.
-I'd never used an intermediate language (sometimes a stylised, more orthogonal version of the native code target), until recently.
+I'd never used an intermediate language (only, sometimes, a stylised, more orthogonal version of the native code target), until recently.
 I played with a few different kinds, and have now settled on a stack-based IL, called PCL.
 (Also the name of my interpreter's bytecode; usually they don't clash...)

 I've experimented with versions of PCL that could exist as a separate, independent language expressed as textual source code.
 One version had a program that could turn PCL into EXE (basically, what LLVM does, but in a 0.25MB program).
 Another had an interpreter.